mhanberg/temple/README.md

 > You are looking at the README for the master branch.
 The README for the latest stable release is located [here](https://github.com/mhanberg/temple/tree/v0.5.0).

-Temple is a DSL for writing HTML using Elixir.
+Temple is a DSL for writing HTML and EEx using Elixir.

 You're probably here because you want to use Temple to write Phoenix templates, which is why Temple includes a [Phoenix template engine](#phoenix-templates).